pranavas11/Engineering-Project-Sprinkler-System-/README.md

 # Engineering-Project-Sprinkler-System-
 This project is focused on developing a remote-controlled automated sprinkler system.
 A model of the sprinkler system prototype is built using CAD and programmed in MATLAB.
+An easy to use and effective sprinkler system was proposed as the solution to the problem on snow accumulation on the sidewalks on the VT campus.
+Data was collected and modeled to analyze the population trend given any specific location on campus at any specific time.
+Moreover, sprinkler performance can be determined by its effective functionality during the winter months.